-The Tutorial Action Plan for Students (PACTE) provides students with personalised monitoring over the course of their degree.
+The Tutorial Action Plan for Students (PACTE) (Spanish version) provides students with personalised monitoring over the course of their degree.
 Their allocated tutor will give them individualised advice, support and orientation in academic, personal and professional areas, and will offer assistance with any other specific needs they may have.

 Towards the end of their degree, the Tutorial Action Plan dovetails with the ESCI-UPF Careers Advisory Service and also focuses on monitoring students’ Bachelor’s Degree Final Project (TFG).

 As part of UPF’s Multilingualism Action Plan, and in order to ensure students reach the minimum level of proficiency (B2) in a foreign language, ESCI-UPF offers students the following language proficiency assessment system:

 The ESCI-UPF Careers Advisory Service is a comprehensive programme that accompanies degree students until they are in employment.
 It comprises three stages: